adeptio-project/adeptio/README.md

 Hybrid algorithm ensures the security of network and distributes the rewards among the PoW/PoS and masternodes

-We don't own the majority of coin supply, because no premine was made
+We don't own the majority of coin supply, because of no premine

 StorADE system functionality makes adeptio unique project